transcedentalia/problem-of-the-day/README.md

 PotD24062014_1 - add node front/reaer
-               - delete V1/V2 node from list, reverse a list PotD25062014_1 - get/delete middle node, delete kth node from rear
+               - delete V1/V2 node from list, reverse a list PotD25062014_1 - get/delete middle node, delete kth node from rear PotD26062014_1 - remove duplicate elements from a list
+			   - get the start node from the loop inside a list
+			   - add two lists as two numbers